HurricaneLabs/brokenhosts/README.md

 # Update Instructions [IMPORTANT]: #
 ====================================
-v3.3.3 using a KV Store instead of a lookup file.
+v3.3.3 and greater uses a KV Store instead of a lookup file.
 Once the app is updated then populate the KV Store.
 1. Run the following search which will dump all the results from the lookup into the KV Store:
 | inputlookup expectedTime.csv | outputlookup expectedTime
 2. Go to the new "Configure Broken Hosts Lookup" dashboard to check if data is populating on dashboard.